MHF0/Penetration-Testing/W02D01 Website Enumeration & Information Gathering.md

-* Note: make sure you are opeaning your OWASP server
+* Note: make sure you are opening your OWASP server